-We focus on substance, but we do not neglect style.
+We focus on substance, but we don’t neglect style.
 Humor helps.

 We are a national leader in providing labor and employment law training for employers, large and small, throughout the United States.
 We love being in front of people all day.
 Our attorney-trainers know the realities and nuances of litigation.
 They thoroughly understand, and will illustrate, the actions employers may take that will make the difference between exposure to potentially massive liability or a complete defense to any claim.
 Moreover, each one of our attorneys who presents our educational programs has undergone rigorous training, not only concerning presentation substance, but style.
 Our method is not to create fear, but to empower managers and supervisors to use federal and state employment laws as a basis for thoughtful decision-making, exemplifying fair and ethical leadership principles.

-Through a combination of role-play, interactive exercises, and dynamic presentation, we have programs designed to meet, and exceed, statutory and corporate content and instruction requirements.
-These seminars, depending on content and intended audience, may be presented in two-hour, half-day, or full-day formats, and include:
+Through a combination of role-play, interactive exercises, and dynamic presentation, we have programs designed to meet and exceed, statutory and corporate content and instructional requirements.
+Our interactive trainings, depending on content and intended audience, are available in-person, by video-conferencing, and/or web-based.
+For more information on logistics and pricing, please e-mail us.

 Anti-Harassment/Abusive Conduct Prevention Training